fazalmajid/zfssnap/README.md

 It uses `zfs send` to send snapshots, incrementally if possible, between two zpools.
 It will ignore zfssnap hourly snapshots as the name is ambiguous.
 The filesystems received will have the property `canmount=off` set otherwise two datasets with the same mountpoint would cause a conflice in case of reboot.
-It will keep 14 days of daily snapshots and 24 hourly snapshots.

 My cron job for it is:

     30 0 * * * /usr/bin/env TZ=UTC PATH=/usr/local/bin:/usr/sbin:/usr/bin \
     /root/bin/zfsvault -target vault -m zones > /var/log/zfsvault.log 2>&1

+I would also recommend using `zfs diff` to see what files changed between backups, as you may find you have redundant backups that could be rationalized to save on disk space.